 The Virtual Matrix function in the Channel Outputs section of FPP enables you to use the HDMI port to output sequence data to a projector or TV/Monitor.
 In order to use the Virtual Matrix output, you will need to create a Matrix model in your sequencing software and associated DDP or E1.31 Universes (DDP is recommended).
 Like all models, the Model configuration in your sequencing software needs to match your Virtual Matrix configuration.
 The resolution of your display will be dependent on the resolution of your matrix, but be careful the number of channels can become quite large.
 It is recommended to use a MultiSync configuration for your FPP Device if it is going to be a Remote.

 Creating a Virtual Matrix

-The higher resolution of your Virtual Matrix will create a larger .fseq file and render times.
-It will also add to your network traffic (Unless you are running a Multisync/Remote mode) The maximum size Virtual Matrix that can be used to keep a somewhat standard aspect ratio is:
+A higher resolution Virtual Matrix will create a larger .fseq file and render times.
+It will also add to your network traffic (Unless you are running a Multisync/Remote mode)